 Professional Negligence (Architects, Surveyors, Builders)

 Construction and building matters can be relatively complex disputes, often involving several different parties and issues.
-Where a dispute arises, there isn’t necessarily a straightforward issue of blame, and it may involve the need to really burrow down to the crux of the matter to allow you to understand what exactly is wrong, and to whom you will need to turn to, to rectify the matter.
+Where a dispute arises, with professional negligence (Architects, Surveyors, Builders) there isn’t necessarily a straightforward issue of blame.
+It may involve the need to really burrow down to the crux of the matter to allow you to understand what exactly is wrong.
+Whom you will need to turn to, to rectify the matter.

 Architect Negligence Case Study

-Altion Law provided support and guidance to an architect where a professional negligence claim had been raised in relation to the provision of structural and architectural services.
-The professional negligence claim was complex matters, and involves contribution claims from other parties due to the nature of how the project was carried out.
+Altion Law provided support and guidance to an Architect where a professional negligence claim had been raised in relation to the provision of structural and architectural services.
+The professional negligence claim are complex matters.
+They involve contribution claims from other parties due to the nature of how the project was carried out.

-We were able to provide the necessary support and guidance to the architect which give them the confidence to make the most commercially viable decisions in moving forward with their business whilst also maintaining their professional integrity.
+We were able to provide the necessary support and guidance to the Architect.
+This give them the confidence to make the most commercially viable decisions, in moving forward with their business whilst also maintaining their professional integrity.

 “Altion Law were clear and unequivocal in their advice regarding both the position and any options available moving forward.
-Rebecca was quick to turn matters around, giving me the confidence to make the right choices for my business and my professional virtue.”
+Rebecca was quick to turn matters around.
+This gave me the confidence to make the right choices for my business and my professional virtue.”

-This can include a breach of a particular agreement entered into, or it can involve a claim of negligence – which can be made by both a party who entered into a contractual agreement, or by another party who was reasonably able to rely on those works – such as a builder relying on architectural plans.
+This can include a breach of a particular agreement entered into.
+It can also involve a claim of negligence – which can be made by both a party who entered into a contractual agreement.
+This can be by another party who was reasonably able to rely on those works – such as a builder relying on architectural plans.